langflow-ai/langflow/docs/docs/Integrations/integrations-assemblyai.md

     - Final Model: The model that is used for the final prompt after compression is performed.
 Default is Claude 3.5 Sonnet.
     - Temperature (Optional): The temperature to use for the model.
 Default is 0.0.
     - Max Output Size (Optional): Max output size in tokens, up to 4000.
 Default is 2000.
+    - Endpoint (Optional): The LeMUR endpoint to use.
+Default is "task".
+For "summary" and "question-answer", no prompt input is needed.
+See [LeMUR API docs](https://www.assemblyai.com/docs/api-reference/lemur/) for more info.
+    - Questions (Optional): Comma-separated list of your questions.
+Only used if *Endpoint* is "question-answer".
+    - Transcript IDs (Optional): Comma-separated list of transcript IDs.
+LeMUR can perform actions over multiple transcripts.
+If provided, the *Transcription Result* is ignored.

 - **Output**:
     - LeMUR Response: The generated LLM response.